 The lawsuit maintains that the @realDonaldTrump account is a “public forum” under the First Amendment, from which the government may not exclude people based simply on their views.
 It also claims that the White House is violating the seven individual plaintiffs’ First Amendment right to petition their government, and that by purging critics from the @realDonaldTrump account, the White House is depriving those who remain in the public forum the opportunity to hear critical voices.

-Status: Decided on July 9, 2019.
+Status: Decided on July 9, 2019, and petition for rehearing denied on March 23, 2020.
 In a 3–0 decision, the U.S. Court of Appeals for the Second Circuit affirmed the district court's holding that President Trump's practice of blocking critics from his Twitter account violates the First Amendment.
-The government petitioned for rehearing en banc on August 23, 2019.
+The court denied rehearing en banc by a vote of 7–2.

 Case Information: Knight First Amendment Inst. at Columbia Univ. v.
 Trump, No. 1:17-cv-5205 (S.D.N.Y.), No. 18-1691 (2d Cir.).